lokesh/pinback/README.md

 1. Go to https://foursquare.com/developers/login.
 Create a new developer account if you don't have one.
 2. Create a new app in their developer portal.
-3. In the Project Settings, enter http://www.google.com in the Redirect URL field.
+3. In the *Project Settings*, enter http://www.google.com in the Redirect URL field.
 Take note that your Client ID and Client Secret are listed just above.
 4. In your browser, navigate to the following URL:
 ```shell
 https://foursquare.com/oauth2/authenticate